ComparisonMarch 26, 2026 Updated May 19, 2026 13 min read

 The AI agent space hasn't figured out pricing yet.
 Subscription tiers with vague "message" counts don't map cleanly to agentic workloads.
 A message in chat and a message in Cowork are wildly different in cost, but they're counted against the same fuzzy quota.

-The honest answer is that token-based billing with transparent per-request pricing is more fair than subscription caps that hide the true cost.
+Anthropic has been adjusting the model — limits have moved in both directions over the last few months and Extra Usage now exists as an overflow valve — but the core mismatch between subscription caps and agent workloads remains.
+Token-based billing with transparent per-request pricing is more honest than caps that hide the true cost.
 It's less predictable, sure.
 But at least you know exactly what you're paying for.

-If you're building workflows that need to run reliably, without surprise rate limits, without ghost bugs, and without your laptop being the single point of failure, give BetterClaw a try.
-It's $29/month per agent, BYOK, and your agent runs on managed infrastructure with no subscription-tier caps.
-You pay for your actual API usage, and the agent runs whether you're awake or asleep.
-We handle the infrastructure.
-You handle the interesting part.
+If you're building workflows that need to run reliably without surprise rate limits, ghost bugs, or your laptop being the single point of failure, give BetterClaw a try. $19/month per agent, BYOK, managed infrastructure, no subscription-tier caps.
+The agent runs whether you're awake or asleep.

 Frequently Asked Questions